 We give thanks for the remarkable gift of being able to display many of the finest items from the collection of The Museum of the Holy Shroud, which arrived at the Cathedral in February, 2019.
 This is one of the largest collections of Shroud artifacts and artworks known to exist in the world.

 The collection includes some beautiful paintings, etchings, engravings, manuscripts, medals, coins, and books – and many sacred relics as well, including pieces of the Holy Shroud.
 Surely this rare collection is a gift which enables all of us in the broader community to contemplate the great mystery of Easter, and celebrate His Resurrection with a renewed fervor.

 A MESSAGE FROM OUR CURATOR

-In May 2019, the Cathedral hosted a public grand opening event for the exhibition of The
+In May 2019, the Cathedral hosted a public grand opening event for the exhibition of the collection of The

 Museum of the Holy Shroud.
 This was timed to coincide with the Feast of the Holy